kyma-project/kyma/docs/application-connector/03-08-application-gateway-proxying-requests.md

 ---
-title: Proxying requests by the Application Gateway
+title: Application Gateway
 type: Details
 ---

-> **CAUTION:** This document describes the proxy service in the alternative **gatewayOncePerNamespace** [mode](#architecture-application-connector-components-application-operator).
+>**CAUTION:** This document describes the proxy service in the alternative **gatewayOncePerNamespace** [mode](#architecture-application-connector-components-application-operator).
 To read about the proxy service in the default legacy mode, see [this](#architecture-application-gateway) document.

+The Application Gateway is an intermediary component between a lambda function or a service and an external API.

+## Proxying requests

 The Application Gateway proxies requests from lambda functions and services in Kyma to external APIs based on the configuration stored in Secrets.
 ​